simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Apr 08 2025 2222 UTC.

-Radio Blackout Forecast for Apr 08-Apr 10 2025
+Radio Blackout Forecast for Apr 09-Apr 11 2025

-              Apr 08        Apr 09        Apr 10
+              Apr 09        Apr 10        Apr 11
-R1-R2           55%           55%           55%
+R1-R2           40%           40%           40%
-R3 or greater   10%           10%           10%
+R3 or greater    5%            5%            5%

-Rationale: (R1-R2/Minor-Moderate) radio blackouts are likely, with a slight chance for R3 (Strong) levels over 08-10 Apr.
+Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts will persist through 11 Apr primarily due to the flare potential observed in ARs 4048 and 4054.

 ```